ivuorinen/starred/README.md

 - [belav/csharpier](https://github.com/belav/csharpier) - CSharpier is an opinionated code formatter for c#.
 - [cloudscribe/cloudscribe](https://github.com/cloudscribe/cloudscribe) - ASP.NET Core multi-tenant web application foundation with management for sites, users, roles, claims and more
 - [codewithmukesh/dotnet-webapi-zero-to-hero-course](https://github.com/codewithmukesh/dotnet-webapi-zero-to-hero-course) - Learn .NET 10 Web APIs the Right Way – From Basics to Production-Ready!
+- [dantorquato/codegen](https://github.com/dantorquato/codegen) - A powerful, cross-platform code generator built with .NET 9.0.
+Generate boilerplate code from templates with metadata - no .NET runtime required on target machines!
 - [domaindrivendev/Swashbuckle.AspNetCore](https://github.com/domaindrivendev/Swashbuckle.AspNetCore) - Swagger tools for documenting API's built on ASP.NET Core
 - [dotnet/cli-lab](https://github.com/dotnet/cli-lab) - A guided tool will be provided to enable the controlled clean up of a system such that only the desired versions of the Runtime and SDKs remain.
 - [dotnet/maui](https://github.com/dotnet/maui) - .NET MAUI is the .NET Multi-platform App UI, a framework for building native device applications spanning mobile, tablet, and desktop.